-We prioritize young people not only because they are more receptive, but also because they represent the future.
-So we focus scarce resources for community development on communities with meaningful numbers of young Jews.
-Although elderly Jews are spread out across the FSU, young Jews are concentrated in a few large cities.
+To enhance our impact, we set priorities not only for programs, but also for locations.
+We focus scarce resources for community development on communities with meaningful numbers of young Jews and community potential.
+Although elderly Jews are spread out across the FSU, younger Jews are increasingly concentrated in a few major cities.
 Our community development work prioritizes these communities, since Jewish communities need young Jews to be sustainable.